comeonsunny/sunny-academic/content/publication/jumpORAM/index.md

 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
-- Paolo Morettin
-- Fanqi Yan
+- Rui Li
-- Antonio Vergari
+- Huafeng Ruan
-- Guy Van den Broeck

 # Author notes (optional)
 author_notes:
-- "Equal contribution"
-- "Equal contribution"
 - "Equal contribution"

 date: "2020-09-01T00:00:00Z"